Data tables collect data from Forms for reporting and other uses, and this needs to be configured manually to start.

 Actions - Remove Unused Columns.

-Select the “Actions > Remove Unused Columns.”
+Select “Actions > Remove Unused Columns.”

-A notification message appears in the top-right corner.
+A notification appears in the top-right corner.

 Actions - Delete Table.

-Select the “Actions > Delete Table.”
+Select “Actions > Delete Table.”

 Workflow / Process Instance ID.

-The form data table shows the values inserted for the workflow instance ID.
+The Form Data Table shows the values inserted for the workflow instance ID.

 Control-ID changes to a Form having a Form Data Table: